Machu Picchu Travel Guide

 Options for Machu Picchu hotels range from 5-star luxury resorts to budget dorms and everything in between.
 Machu Picchu Sanctuary Lodge is the only hotel up on the mountain next to the main entrance of the archaeological complex.
 All other accommodations are in Aguas Calientes and walking distance from the train station.

 It’s possible to make a whirlwind Machu Picchu trip in one day.
 Still, we recommend enjoying this highlight of your trip at a slower pace, if possible.
 Staying a night or two in Aguas Calientes spaces out the legs of transport to and from Machu Picchu and helps you stay rested for an active day of touring.
-The following are our Top Pick Hotels for travel to Machu Picchu.

 Restaurants